 We present to you 10 conditions, vital for the successful establishment and growth of a business.

 Work has to bring not only financial gain and stability but also personal satisfaction.
 If you don’t like what you’re doing, it will probably also negatively affect the success of your business.

 Detailed business planning includes analysing scientific studies, gathering data, and drawing conclusions from facts.
 You should analyse various business situations, which teach you not to repeat other peoples’ mistakes and carefully consider future decisions and their profitability.

-When people run into problems, they turn to the most knowledgeable experts of that field.
+When people run into problems, they turn to the most knowledgeable experts in that field.
 If your sink is broken, you call a plumber, if something hurts, you call a doctor.
 People should know, that in your field, you are the best.
-Then you will not only achieve business success, but new development opportunities as well.
+Then you will not only achieve business success but new development opportunities as well.

-Even when they’ve achieved their goals, successful businessmen don’t stop: they read books, journals and other publications on business and marketing and take interest in the advances of technology.
+Even when they’ve achieved their goals, successful businessmen don’t stop: they read books, journals and other publications on business and marketing and take interest in the advances in technology.
 They become members of clubs and associations and keep in touch with qualified specialists.
-Attending training courses, lectures and seminars means investing in the most efficient business tool of all – yourself.
+Attending training courses, lectures and seminars mean investing in the most efficient business tool of all – yourself.

 Life is fast these days.
 Things that used to take days to produce can now be presented to you in a couple of moments.
 Clients don’t care if you’re busy or you haven’t got time right now, or if satisfying their needs will cost you more than usual.
 A successful businessperson is always rushing off their feet and you too should learn to be flexible and provide your clients with what they need when they need it.

 Integrating into the life of a local community makes businesspeople not only members of that community but also appealing to sellers or potential partners.
 There are multiple ways to do that: you can help a local charity, organize local events, join clubs and organisations, or perhaps even become involved in local politics.